prrvchr/jdbcDriverOOo/README.md

 This driver was written to work around certain problems inherent in the UNO implementation of the JDBC driver built into LibreOffice / OpenOffice, namely:

 - The inability to provide the path to the Java driver archive (hsqldb.jar) when loading the JDBC driver.

-The only possible workaround for this problem is to put the driver's Java archive (hsqldb.jar) in the Java ClassPath, but the problem is that if the driver version is other than version 1.8, then Base can no longer open odb files: HsqlDB embedded database functionality is lost.
-This amounts to saying that you cannot use an HsqlDB driver other than version 1.8, which is now over 10 years old...
+- Not being able to use prepared SQL statements (PreparedStatement) see [bug 132195](https://bugs.documentfoundation.org/show_bug.cgi?id=132195).

-In order to take advantage of the latest features offered by HsqlDB, it was necessary to write a new driver.
+In order to take advantage of the latest features offered by databases and among others HsqlDB, it was necessary to write a new driver.

 Until version 0.0.3, this new driver is just a wrapper in Python around the UNO services provided by the defective LibreOffice / OpenOffice JDBC driver.
 Since version 0.0.4, it has been completely rewritten in Java under Eclipse, because who better than Java can provide access to JDBC in the UNO API...
-In order not to prevent the native JDBC driver from working, it loads when calling the `sdbc:hsqldb:*` protocol but uses the `jdbc:hsqldb:*` protocol internally to connect.
+In order not to prevent the native JDBC driver from working, it loads when calling the following protocols:
+- `sdbc:hsqldb:*`
+- `sdbc:h2:*`
+- `sdbc:derby:*`
+but uses the `jdbc:*` protocol internally to connect.

 It also provides functionality that the JDBC driver implemented in LibreOffice / OpenOffice does not provide, namely: